Stuartpkd/Tarraing/README.md

 \
 &nbsp;

-### Delete posts
+### Delete/Edit posts
 The "Delete Posts" function empowers users to manage their content by removing specific posts from their profile or the platform, ensuring control and tidiness within their artistic showcase.
+They can also edit parts of the post if they wish.
 \
 &nbsp;

+### Random post
+I created a random post button that allows users to discover new artists by bringing them to a random post detail.
+\
+&nbsp;

 ### Error Pages
 404 and 500 error pages have been created as they are the most common errors that users will come across that the messages cannot account for.
+A 403 was also created for a forbidden scenario, however I struggled to get this to work on the launched site.
 \
 &nbsp;

-This [404 template]() was created to fit the rest of the website’s style.

 # Technologies Used